arogozhnikov/python3_with_pleasure/README.md

 # Conclusion

-Python 2 and Python 3 co-exist for almost 10 years, but right now it is time that we *should* move to Python 3.
+Python 2 and Python 3 co-exist for almost 10 years, but now we *should* move to Python 3.

 Your research and production code should become a bit shorter, more readable, and significantly safer after moving to Python 3-only codebase.